This should not be a continuing problem in the United States of America, and yet it’s happening once again.

 Like Sergeant Martland, Major Brezler’s actions reflect the best of American and military values by intervening on behalf of victimized children.

 The sexual torture of young boys must end.
 Our soldiers must be protected.
 Major Brezler must be reinstated.
 Sign our new petition below before it’s too late.

 As we aggressively fight to defend war heroes from discharge for protecting children, we urgently need your support.
 Chip in today.
-Have your gift doubled through our Matching Challenge.

 The world woke up on Tuesday to horrifying images and news out of Syria.
 Syrian government planes carried out chemical weapon attacks on its own civilians, killing at least 70 men, women, and children in Idlib.
 At least another 100 continue to be treated in hospitals.
 While the Syrian military...

 The Obama Administration continues to engage in a preposterous pattern of behavior, which undermines respect for the rule of law, international human rights, and freedom everywhere.
 Responding to the death of Fidel Castro, a dictator who killed thousands, tortured and imprisoned many others, and...

 When police officers in Kenya wrongfully shot Josephat Mwenda, Christian human rights attorney Willie Kimani joined Josephat’s case to ensure that justice would prevail in the face of corrupt police power.
 But justice did not prevail for Mwenda.
 While leaving a hearing related to the case, the...